thevermeer/pg_ts_semantic_headline/README.md

 ### Performs 5x-10x Faster than ts_headline (with pre-computed TSVector and TEXT[] columns)
 We identified that full-text content recall is slow to do adhoc, because the retrieval requires manipulating and slicing large strings.
 At the same time, the built-in `ts_headline` function performs this reduction of text on every pass.
 If we have a table with a pre-computed TSVector of the source text AND a pre-computed array of words as they appear in the TSVector (delimited by spaces in the source), we can radically improve the performance to content recall in postgreSQL full-text search

-Though not required, if we pre-compute both the lookup index (TSVector) and the recall array (TEXT[]), we can perform semantically-correct content highlighting and recall roughly 10 times faster than using the buil-in `ts_headline` function.
+Though not required, if we pre-compute both the lookup index (TSVector) and the recall array (TEXT[]), we can perform semantically-correct content highlighting and recall roughly 10 times faster than using the built-in `ts_headline` function.

 Performing our search-and-recall across 100 documents, each with nearly the maximum number of words permitted in a TSVector,  we see:
 ```